stef44n/sign-up-form/README.md

 <h3 align="left">Key objectives:</h3>

 * Practice intermediate HTML and CSS techniques
-* Use `placeholders` to help users with completing form
+* Use `placeholders` to help users with completing the form
 * Add form validation exclusively through HTML and CSS
 * Use a custom font